 Mr Jones locked eyes with the boy and held his gaze for a few seconds, then his vision grew distant and his voice softer.

 “Yes … I do.
 Only it was a car accident that took my parents, not a disease.
-I never had to watch them suffer, but it was so sudden, for days I … I couldn’t believe it.”
+I never had to watch them suffer, but it was so sudden, for days I … I couldn’t believe it had really happened.”

 “I don’t know which is worse.”

 “Neither do I … And on top of it all, there were my little brother and sister to think of, suddenly I was the eldest member of my family and had to take care of them, or thought I did.’

 Mr Jones turned his attention back onto the boy.

 ‘That’s actually why I’m here.
 I have something for you, but only if you want it.”